velis74/DynamicForms/README.rst

 DynamicForms wants to eliminate HTML form boilerplate for generic tables & forms.
-Specifying a single DRF Serializer / ViewSet and possibly desired form layout instantly provides both HTML renders and JSON renders (and anything else DRF supports) giving you free choice of how to implement your project.
+Specifying a single DRF Serializer / ViewSet and possibly desired form layout instantly provides both HTML renders and JSON renders (and anything else DRF supports) keeping you free to implement your project.

+There are two parts to DanymicForms:

+* Django / DRF extensions providing the JSON definitions for on-screen objects
+* HTML / Javascript component library providing the visualisation

 It performs all the visualisation & data entry of your DRF Serializers & ViewSets and adds some candy of its
 own: It is a `django <https://www.djangoproject.com/>`_ library that gives you the power of dynamically-shown form